andrew/ultimate-awesome/README.md

 - [awesome-cloud-native](https://github.com/cloudnativebasel/awesome-cloud-native) - Curated list of awesome things regarding Cloud Native ecosystem. ⭐.
 - [fucking-awesome-css-frameworks](https://github.com/Correia-jpv/fucking-awesome-css-frameworks) - List of awesome CSS frameworks.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-electron](https://github.com/correia-jpv/fucking-awesome-electron) - Useful resources for creating apps with Electron.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-eslint](https://github.com/correia-jpv/fucking-awesome-eslint) - A list of awesome ESLint plugins, configs, etc. With repository stars⭐ and forks🍴.
 - [fucking-awesome-github-profile-readme](https://github.com/Correia-jpv/fucking-awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝 With repository stars⭐ and forks🍴.
 - [fucking-awesome-javascript](https://github.com/correia-jpv/fucking-awesome-javascript) - 🐢 A collection of awesome browser-side JavaScript libraries, resources and shiny things. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-micro-npm-packages](https://github.com/correia-jpv/fucking-awesome-micro-npm-packages) - A curated list of small, focused npm packages.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-react](https://github.com/correia-jpv/fucking-awesome-react) - A collection of awesome things regarding React ecosystem.
-With repository stars⭐ and forks🍴.
-- [fucking-es6-tools](https://github.com/correia-jpv/fucking-es6-tools) - An aggregation of tooling for using ES6 today.
 With repository stars⭐ and forks🍴.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.